Stewart Cockburn: Early life and education

 Alexander Stewart Cockburn was born in 1921.
 He was the only child of journalist Rodney Cockburn and his second wife, Ruby Ethel, née Adams.
 (Her first husband, Lieut.
-Melville Farmer, was killed in action in the First World War.)
-Cockburn was about to turn eleven years old when his father died.
+Melville Farmer, was killed in action in World War I.) Cockburn was about to turn eleven years old when his father died.

 Educated at Scotch College, Adelaide, he left school at sixteen after earning his Leaving Certificate.

 Career

 Cockburn began working as a copy boy for The Advertiser in 1938, and started his reporter cadetship late in 1940.
 During the war years he was one of the few young men working as a reporter at The Advertiser, as he had been rejected as medically unfit after volunteering for service with the Royal Australian Navy: he had tubercular scars on his lungs, the affliction that had decimated his father's family.
 (He was accredited as one of three Advertiser war correspondents for the Pacific region in 1943, but did not obtain the paper's approval for this work.
 He was needed on the short-staffed paper in Adelaide.
 While still a cadet reporter, Cockburn obtained valuable early experience in the Canberra Press Gallery on behalf of the paper.

 He transferred to the associated Melbourne Herald in 1945, after the war ended.
 For a time he worked as a Herald correspondent in Canberra and in London for the Herald and Reuters news agency.
 While in London he came to the attention of then-Liberal Opposition Leader Robert Menzies.

 He was personally selected by Prime Minister Menzies in 1951 as his press secretary, and accompanied the P.M. on his 1952 official visit to London and Washington.

 He accompanied Menzies and his family to London in 1953 for the Coronation of Elizabeth II.
 Soon after his return he took three months' sick leave and then resigned from the press secretary position due to a flare-up of his dormant Tuberculosis.
 He wrote about his three year experience in a series of articles in The Bulletin. and for The Herald.
 His replacement, Hugh Dash, served as Menzies' press secretary until 1960, when he unexpectedly died.

 Cockburn returned to The Advertiser in early 1954 as a special feature writer.
 During the 1950s he also became a regular radio news commentator on 5AD and was a member of the Meet the Press panel on TV Channel ADS7.
-Between 1955 and 1983, except when living interstate or overseas, he was the South Australian correspondent for The Canberra Times.
+Between 1955 and 1983, except when living interstate or overseas, he was the South Australian correspondent for Canberra Times.

 Cockburn covered the 1959 Royal Commission into the trial of Aboriginal murderer Rupert Maxwell Stuart largely instigated by campaigning journalist Rohan Rivett.
 Unlike Rivett, Cockburn was convinced of Stuart's guilt.

 From 1961 to 1963 he worked as press attaché to the Australian Embassy in Washington.
 He resigned and returned to Australia and The Advertiser after voicing his doubts about the veracity of a public statement made by the Australian ambassador.